teq-niq/mcp-stdio-logging/README.md

 ```

 Bottom line if I were to write a Resource code and need it to be discoverable by Copilot just like how tools are I would have to decorate the method with both @McpResource and @Tool, or write a Bridge Tool.
 You can choose either approach.
 In my scenario since I wanted these to be usable by the LLM directly I chose plain @Tool route and did not bother about coding them as a resource even though functionally I was using them as resources.

+One area I encourage readers to improve upon is making their tools more generic.
+In a real-world scenario, having specific methods like getTennisRacquetImage() or getFootballImage() quickly becomes unmaintainable.
+Just as you would with resource templates, aim to create more flexible tool methods that accept parameters—allowing the LLM to invoke them dynamically based on intent.
+Be sure to provide clear and detailed descriptions, so the LLM can understand how and when to use the tool effectively.

-That said I have not thrown away MCP resources, prompts and completions.
+Back to Resources- I have not thrown away MCP resources, prompts and completions.
 Please see in MyMcpServerApplication

 - method brandZPlaceHolderResources() for my resource implementations.
 Leveraging here both McpServerFeatures.SyncResourceSpecification and SpringAiMcpAnnotationProvider.createSyncResourceSpecifications() with @McpResource.